Subby/gift-and-go-assessment/README.md

 * Integration test for Client
 * Add some logging
 * Proper separation of config - everything right now is under `application`
+* Unit tests do not cover verify all possible side effects